ZoneMinder/zmNinja/README.md

 Objective
 ----------
-Frankly, I wanted to learn how to create a full fledged cross platform app for a long time.
+I wanted to learn how to create a full fledged cross platform app for a long time.
 I used this as an excuse to learn Angular JS, phoneGap and ionic and see if one could use these modern tools to build high performance phonegap apps.
 I was very pleasantly surprised -- for a large part, most people who complain about performance  probably